mussbach/TusBundle/docs/guide/README.md

   `post_max_size` to the clients as chunk size.

 + If uploads fail mysteriously, make sure that the destination directory (i.e. `upload_dir`) exists.
-  Neither this bundle nor the `tus-php` library doing the actual work take care of creating this directory.
+  Neither this bundle nor the `tus-php` library do the actual work to take care of creating this directory.